akj1608/raasta-fm/README.md

 ## What is this?

-Raasta Radio is a single-page ambient music player inspired by [saloon.wtf](https://saloon.wtf).
+Raasta Radio is a single-page ambient music player.
 Open the link and you're on a moonlit national highway — painted truck rolling past, dhaba glowing roadside, NH milestone fading into the dark — with 200+ classic Bollywood tracks autoplaying in the background.

 No login.
 No app install.
 Just vibes.